keshavbaweja-git/workshops/aws-privatelink/instructions.md

 ![Allow principals](.assets/allow-principals.png)

 ### 7. Create VPC Endpoint
 Now let's create a VPC endpoint in default VPC.
-I select "Other endpoint services" in the Service category and specify the endpoint service name created in step 6.
+Select "Other endpoint services" in the Service category and specify the endpoint service name created in step 6.
 You can verify the service name to ensure it is correct.
-I then specify the default VPC and subnets where Elastic Network Interfaces (ENIs) for the endpoint will be placed.
-I also select default security group to be associated with the endpoint ENIs.
+Then specify the default VPC and subnets where Elastic Network Interfaces (ENIs) for the endpoint will be placed.
+Select default security group to be associated with the endpoint ENIs.
 ![Endpoint](.assets/create-endpoint-1.png)
 ![Endpoint](.assets/create-endpoint-2.png)

 ### 8. Accept VPC Endpoint connection
 Once a VPC Endpoint connection request has been submitted, an approval will show up for the VPC Endpoint Service.
-I approve the VPC Endpoint connection request.
+Let's approve the VPC Endpoint connection request.
 ![Endpoint](.assets/accept-connection-1.png)
 ![Endpoint](.assets/accept-connection-2.png)